Thessalon

 Thessalon is a town in the Canadian province of Ontario, located at the junction of Highway 17 and Highway 129 on the north shore of Lake Huron.
 It is surrounded by, but not part of, the municipality of Huron Shores, and is part of Algoma District.
 The main industries are timber and tourism.
 The town is a popular retirement community.
-It is the administrative headquarters of the Thessalon First Nation an Ojibwe First Nations with a reserve, Thessalon 12.
+It is the administrative headquarters of the Thessalon First Nation, Algoma Mutual Insurance, and the Algoma District Services Administration Board as District Seat.

 History

-Appears on early maps as Tessalon (Galinée, 1670), and later as Pointe aux Thessalons (Bellin, 1775).
-A corruption of an earlier Amerindian descriptive Neyashewun, meaning "a point of land".

-The region was first surveyed in 1869.
-The survey was done to determine if the area could support a viable lumber industry.
+The region was first surveyed by Europeans in 1869 to determine if the area could support a viable lumber industry.
 By the winter of 1870 the beginnings of a lumber camp had taken root and in 1877 a more permanent settlement was established.
-Thessalon was incorporated in 1892.
+Thessalon was incorporated in 1892 with Walter Barrett serving as mayor.
 Nathaniel Dyment of Barrie, the owner of Dyment Co., one of the earliest and most prominent lumber companies in the area, is considered the founding figure of Thessalon.

-Recreation
+He named his 1903 King's Plate-winning thoroughbred horse after the town.

+The exact origin of the town's name is unclear.
+Area historian J.E.
+MacDonald reported that "Thessalon" is a corruption of a name given by local First Nations, Neyashewun, meaning "a point of land".
+It is also theorized that the town may have been named by Jesuit missionaries who compared their travels through the region to the plight of the Thessalonians described in the Pauline epistles.
+The town was spelt "Tessalon" on some early maps.

+Amenities and recreation

 There is an arena, a curling club and one primary school in the town.
 The town was also home to the Thessalon Flyers.
 The Voyageur Hiking Trail passes near the community.

 The Thessalon River flows through the town and into Lake Huron at Water Street.
 Fishing is excellent in the river: yellow perch, pickerel, bass, northwater salmon and muskie.

+Sault College offers the only satellite post-secondary programming in Algoma District, in Thessalon.
+The Algoma Manor is the District’s largest long-term care home.